scrutinydebugger/scrutiny-demos/atmega_2560_cmake/README.md

 ## Building the Arduino app

-Calling the following script should be enough, assuming you have docker configured
+Calling the following scripts should be enough, assuming you have docker configured

 ```bash
 export ARDUINO_PORT=/dev/ttyACM0    # Change serial port